External Engine Components

 A Later Note

 This ignition circuit has been reliable.
 I can't say as much for the switch, which failed once.
 I believe that it could not take the vibration and temperature variations of the engine compartment, and its current rating was marginal.
-That's the problem with electromechanical components: they are a reliability weak point in any system.
+Ironic, isn't it: the system's one electromechanical component, included to improve reliability, was the cause of its only failure.

 I removed the switch completely.
 I made up a 0.22 uF capacitor, like the one in the electronic ignition circuit, with wires and 1/4-inch spade connectors.
 I have it in my toolbox, and if the ignition fails, I simply disconnect the ignition module and connect the capacitor.
 That gives me a standard Kettering ignition.
 However, I doubt that I'll ever need it.